Code-Institute-Submissions/EmmaBergner-dontq_JulyResub/README.md

 - If queueing tickets are used, these are a cost, a waste of paper, and a source of litter.

 ## The solution

-To adress and replace the lack in this system, with a digital and remotely system where customers can fallow their queueing process themselves.
+To adress and replace the lack in this system, I want to add and create a digital and remotely system where customers can fallow their queueing process themselves.

 Changes so customers can:
 - Step outside and fallow the queue from a distance.